Video Monetization

 9. Monetize with live stream ads

-There are three main types of live stream ads you can offer:
+There are three main types of live stream video ads you can offer:

-• Overlay ads.
-This a small banner-like ad that takes up the bottom 20% of a video’s screen, without obstructing the user’s view.
+• Overlay ads: This is a small banner-like ad that takes up the bottom 20% of a video’s screen without obstructing the user’s view.

 Find out your YouTube CPM and potential ad revenue